DesaulniersM/Tempo/README.md

 4. The app will automatically create your projects and migrate all historical hours.

 ## 📦 Building for Production
-To create a standalone, portable Linux application (.AppImage):
+To create a standalone, portable Linux application (.AppImage) go into the tempo directory and run:
 ```bash
 npm run build:linux
 ```
 Your portable app will be generated in the `dist/` folder.

 ## 📝 Roadmap
-Detailed development progress can be found in [ROADMAP.md](ROADMAP.md).
+Development progress can be found in [ROADMAP.md](ROADMAP.md).

 ---
-*Built for the creators, researchers, and deep-thinkers.*
+this is clearly a work in progress and i'm open to suggestions and improvements